- 1 TYPES OF CONTENT PLAYERS FOR LED SCREENS

 Some asynchronous player models can incorporate specific functions for network control, sensor control and control of electronics, and even with video ports for synchronous mode operation.

-The main advantage of these systems is the freedom to connect any player device to LED screens, as if it were a conventional TV with external video input.
+The main advantage of these systems is the freedom to connect any player device to the LED screen, as if it were a conventional TV with an external video input.

 A Synchronous system is usually used for LED screens that require the connection of external video signals such as:

-– Live applications (connection of video cameras)
+– Live applications (connection to video cameras)

-– Connection of television signals (DTT, Satellite…)
+– Connection to television signals (DTT, Satellite…)

-– Content players (digital Signage)
+– Content players (digital Signs)